Fangedan/Personal-Webpage-CVMC/index.md

 ## Hobbies

+- Piano
-- Guitar
+- Volleyball
-- Tennis
+- Basketball
-- Swimming
+- Computer Science

 ## News
 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.